The Ceremony of Tobacco

 In July the hummingbirds return to our farm in southern Virginia.
 They come to feast on the nectar of acres of pink and purple trumpet shaped tobacco flowers.
 Buzzing our heads as we top the tobacco plants, they remind us that according to our Cherokee legends Hummingbird slipped past the greedy Dagul-ku and stole a fertilized bloom of the first tobacco plant to bring back to the People[1].

 The history of tobacco or “Uppa-woc”, Native America’s most sacred plant begins with its cultivation along with squash and beans around 5000 BC.
 By 200 BC the Hopewell Mound culture demonstrated a sophisticated ceremonial culture based on the discovery of more than two hundred stone effigy tobacco pipes at the Ohio mound site.
 Native only to the Americas, tobacco was introduced to European explorers and settlers by the American Indian tribesman who greeted them.
 Their first gifts to Columbus and later to the settlers at Jamestown included tobacco.
-Native Americans taught European settlers to cultivate a treasure trove of domesticated crops native only to the New World.
-Exported to Europe, corn, potatoes and sweet potatoes fueled the population explosion and large scale agriculture that made the Industrial Revolution possible.
-Yet it was a world-wide market for tobacco that drove the developing economic engines of Colonial America.
+Native Americans taught European settlers to cultivate a treasure trove of

 Many pre-Columbian tribes-people were adept agriculturalists.
 They grew food crops to supplant their diet of wild plants and game and to sustain their People during lean times.
 Without draft animals or iron plows, Native American farming was very labor intensive.
 The devotion of limited human resources to growing a crop such as tobacco that has no food or fiber value indicates that it was very precious.
 Among the Yanomamo of Brazil the word for ‘being poor’, hori, means literally “without tobacco”.